Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 #### Who:
 Adults (18+ years)

 English Speaking and Listening requirement: ESU is not an ESL or LINC program.
 The level of speaking and listening skills will be determined at assessment, or may involve a Language Assessment.
-For reference, Speaking and Listening should be roughly equivalent to CLB6
+For reference, Speaking and Listening should be roughly equivalent to CLB 6

 Some restrictions for people with 900 series SIN
 #### When: